Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 Super sharp pins

-We've been riding with these pedals for over six months now and are seriously impressed with the support they give and amount of grip on offer.
-On the flip side, the narrow pins are razor sharp and our scarred calves are proof of their vicious nature.
-While our beautiful legs may have been disfigured, the iodized graphics (available in nine different colors) on the pedals still look great and there's no sign that the finish will wear away yet either.
+We've been riding with these pedals for over six months now and are seriously impressed with the support they give and the amount of grip they offer.
+On the flip side, the narrow pins are razor-sharp and our scarred calves are proof of their vicious nature.
+While our beautiful legs may have been disfigured, the iodized graphics (available in nine different colors) on the pedals still look great and there's no sign that the finish will wear away any time soon either.

 Our reviewer Rich Owen concluded: "The new Race Face Atlas pedals are seriously hard to fault."